ddustin/lightning-rfc/07-routing-gossip.md

 ### Requirements

 The origin node:
+  - SHOULD NOT create a new `channel_update` unless significant channel details have changed.
+  - MUST NOT create a new `channel_update` with a `timestamp` within 120 of a previous `channel_update` for this channel.
   - MAY create a `channel_update` to communicate the channel parameters to the channel peer, even though the channel has not yet been announced (i.e. the `announce_channel` bit was not set).